tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts/readme.md

 ### 1. Sentinel Workspace details

-- Workspace Name
+- Workspace Name.

-- Workspace Resource Group Name
+- Workspace Resource Group Name.

 ### 2. Service Principal
 Create or use an existing Service Principal with the Azure Sentinel Responder role.